-Regardless of what is used, all planning resources must be available across the team and brought into alignment with the overall project strategy.
-Deviations in one element in the transfer process can have far-reaching impacts for other teams, timelines, and processes.
-Communicate all plans - or, if necessary, at the time of problem recognition - to avoid rapid degeneration of the quality, timelines, and/or cost of project finalization.
+Finally, all planning resources must be available across the team and brought into alignment with the overall project strategy.
+Departures in one element in the transfer process can have far-reaching impacts for other teams, timelines, and processes.
+Communicate all plans in advance-or, if necessary, at the time of problem recognition-to avoid rapid degeneration of the quality, timeliness, and/or cost of project finalization.
 Project requirements must be continuously prioritized within the scheduling systems and functions at the site.
 It is especially important to plan short-term as well as long-term requirements for the entire project based on known and estimated details to avoid surprises down the road.